darwino/darwino-documentation/Installing Eclipse.md

 <http://www.eclipse.org/downloads/>

 Darwino run best with the latest Eclipse version, currently Neon-1.
-Although it has been tested with earlier versions like Mars-1, the maven integration works best with Neon.
+Although it has been tested with earlier versions like Mars-1, the maven integration definitively works best with Neon.

 Installing Eclipse is achieved by unzipping the archive in its target directory.